fuzzymfx/fuzzymfx.github.io/content/dough.md

 ## Why Dough?

-(Why though - *Get it? xD*)
+(Why, though? - *Get it? xD*)

 At StackIt, the team gathers every Saturday for their weekly showcase.
 Each member presents their progress, showcasing the fruits of their week-long hiatus.
 Inspired by this collaborative spirit, I embarked on a journey to create Dough – a presentation generator tool like no other.
 Built in Rust, [Dough](https://github.com/fuzzymfx/dough) is a rich, modular, command-line tool to generate presentations.
-I found similar tools like [slidev](sli.dev) by [antfu](https://antfu.me/) and [presenterm](https://github.com/mfontanini/presenterm) which inspired me to create Dough.
+I found similar tools like [slidev](sli.dev) by [antfu](https://antfu.me/) and [presenterm](https://github.com/mfontanini/presenterm) that inspired me to create Dough.

 ## Unveiling the Core

 Dough thrives on markdown, transforming simple text files into captivating slides.
 Leveraging the syntax of [pulldown-cmark](https://talk.commonmark.org/t/pulldown-cmark-commonmark-in-rust/1205), it effortlessly transforms your ideas into visual stories.

-### Create and present projects

-With Dough, creating a presentation is as easy as a few keystrokes.
-Start by initializing a new project or dive straight into presenting an existing one.
-Templates, the backbone of Dough, allow you to structure your content effortlessly.
-Each markdown file within a template becomes a slide, ensuring a seamless flow from start to finish.

-Dough doesn't believe in a one-size-fits-all approach.
-Customize your presentations by crafting your own templates.
-Whether it's a sleek corporate pitch or a whimsical storytelling session, Dough adapts to your style.
-The default template is a simple, minimalistic design that's easy on the eyes.

-### Multi-Modal presentations

-Choose your presentation mode with ease.
+Projects are created using the `new` command and presented using the `present` command.
+The optional `--template` flag is used to specify the template.
+The default template is used if not specified.
+The optional `--mode` flag is used to specify the mode.
+If not specified, the terminal mode is used.
+The *HTML* mode is not implemented yet.

 Whether you prefer the simplicity of the terminal or the allure of HTML, Dough has you covered.
 While the HTML mode is still in the works, the terminal experience is nothing short of extraordinary.

+### Features

+- **Customization**: Dough's modular design allows for seamless customization, ensuring your presentations are as unique as you are.
+You can also customize the color scheme to suit your preferences.
+This lets you customize how each markdown element is rendered.

+- **Alignment**: Dough also lets you align content both horizontally and vertically and also lets you specify the alignment of individual text segments, ensuring your presentations are visually refined.
+You can decide between having a margined presentation or one without margin anywhere, in the bottom, left, or centre, of the screen.

+- **Design**: The design engine is a work in progress, which is built keeping in mind that customization is the biggest flex a presentation tool can have.
+Dough will be supporting **syntax highlighting** in code blocks soon.
+Dough will also be supporting **images** in the terminal for the ones that have a GPU-enabled terminal like Kitty or iTerm2.

+- **Navigation**: Scroll through slides with ease: Dough's intuitive navigation system lets you scroll through slides with ease.
+You can choose between scrolling top-down or bottom-up.
+Presentations start from `1` to the last slide.
+Dough supports arrow keys and VIM keybindings to navigate through slides.

+- *Hot Module Reloading*: Dough will be supporting hot module reloading.
+This means that you can edit your markdown file and the changes will be reflected in the presentation.
+This is done by watching the file for changes and reloading the presentation when the file is changed.

+- *Code Execution*: Dough will be supporting code execution in code blocks.
+This means that you can run your code and the output will be displayed in the presentation.
+This will be implemented by running the code block in a separate thread and displaying the output in the presentation.

 <figure class="centered">
 <!-- <img alt= 'introduction'  src ="https://anubhavp.dev/assets/img/dough/introduction.png" class="h-50 w-50"> -->